 Object of the Month

-One of many skin, hide and leather objects newly displayed in the Lower Gallery as part of the VERVE: Need / Make / Use project.
+Find the mask on display high up in the Court as part of the VERVE: Need / Make / Use project.

 Check back each month to see the latest featured object.